When it comes to extending the frontage of your home – look no further than our DIY porches.

 A normal lean to porch roof will typically be made with tiles you choose yourself.

-As mentioned above – we don’t supply these as part of the DIY porch kit, but once you’ve assembled the main section it should be straightforward to put the roof together.
+As mentioned above – we don’t supply these as part of the UPVC porch kit, but once you’ve assembled the main section it should be straightforward to put the roof together.

 Our DIY porches are made from high quality, long-lasting PVCu conservatory frames that provide a great visual contrast against the outer brickwork of your house.